nhs-r-community/FunnelPlotR/cran-comments.md

 ## Release summary

+### Resubmission - 01/06/2023
+I have updated some of the URLS to the most current DOI for for references, made links all https, included trailing slashes where they resolve.
+All other links tested and current.

 This is a bug-fix release for the FunnelPlotR package:
 * an error handling function was not performing correctly and preventing multiple selections.
 * A logic step for dealing OD adjustment if there is no OD.